-There is one thing that all home builders in the Pacific Northwest are equally familiar with-RAIN!
+There is one thing that all home builders in the Pacific Northwest are equally familiar with, RAIN!
 When it rains, water runs off the roof and into the gutters and downspouts and to the ground.
 But then where does it go?

 This is where a drainage plan comes in.
 A drainage plan is a proposed method for containing rainwater on your property, so that it doesn’t pool up at your foundation, or run off onto your neighbors property, perhaps even causing flooding.
-Many counties require drainage plans to control any increase in the amount of rainwater which runs off each piece of property as a result of the development of that property.
+Many counties require drainage plans to control any increase in the amount of rainwater that runs off each piece of property as a result of the development of that property.

 Why Drainage Requirements?

 Almost any of the land development involved in building a stick-built home increases the amount of rainfall that may run off after a heavy rainstorm.
 For example, when an excavator grades the site, in the process of grading he will eliminate natural pockets and depressions in the soil which hold water until it is absorbed into the soil, and so instead of absorbing into the soil, the water will naturally runoff.
 Removing trees and brush reduces the amount of water absorbed by roots and the subsequent evaporation through the plants leaves.
 Covering ground with the house, driveways, and other impervious covers (definition: “not able to be penetrated, as by water”) prevents the underlying soil from accepting surface water.
 While bare land may readily absorb soil, a lawn of grass may make it less absorbent.
 Trucks driving over the ground during and after construction compacts the surface.
 These and other factors may combine to decrease the ability of native soil to absorb rainfall and cause the water to ‘stand’ or ‘pool’.
 If the pooling goes on long enough, it can eventually spill over into the crawl space, or into your neighbor’s property.
 To avoid this, a drainage plan is required to show that this has been addressed.